 Feel free to alter the topping choices based on preferences in your home, but zucchini, caramelized onions, and mozzarella made a delicious combination.
 Sometimes I add roasted red peppers, roast garlic, bell pepper or even anchovies.

-If you loved this homemade pizza recipe, check out these other easy pizza recipes:
+Check out these other easy pizza recipes:

-Tools for making any Homemade Vegetable Pizza:
+Tools for making any Homemade Pizza:

 Bread Peel – Not just for bread, use this bad boy for pizza too!
 Mine even hangs in my kitchen as decor when not in use.